-Reports show that FBI’s hacking tool succeeded in cracking Tor and identifying the visitors to a dark web child pornography site.
+Reports show that FBI’s hacking tool succeeded in cracking Tor and identifying the visitors to a dark web child Sexual Exploitation site.

-In fact, the FBI has made use of hacking methods that have never been seen deployed till date in order to bring down the clients and owners of one of the largest child pornography sites that have ever been created on the dark web.
+In fact, the FBI has made use of hacking methods that have never been seen deployed till date in order to bring down the clients and owners of one of the largest child Sexual Exploitation sites that have ever been created on the dark web.

 Playpen, a bulletin board site launched in August 2014, enabled Internet users to create an account and then upload images of their choice on to the dark web.

-As per court documents, the primary purpose of the website was to advertise as well as distribute child pornography.
+As per court documents, the primary purpose of the website was to advertise as well as distribute child Exploitation.